-- Slice thawed dough into rectangles ¼-inch-thick or roll out softened dough to 1/4-inch thickness and cut into desired shapes.
+- Slice into rectangles ¼-inch-thick or roll out softened dough to 1/4-inch thickness and cut into desired shapes.

 - Transfer to baking sheets; sprinkle with decorating sugar if desired.

-- Bake in preheated 350-degree oven for 10–15 minutes or until golden brown.
-Watch oven closely – baking times will vary with the size and thickness of cookies.
-Enjoy plain or decorate with royal icing.
+- Bake in preheated 350-degree oven for 10 to 15 minutes or until golden brown.
+Watch oven closely; baking times will vary with the size and thickness of cookies.

-- Vanilla Shortbread with Fruit Compote.
-Arrange plain shortbread on a dessert plate with a simple fruit compote (cranberry is festive) and a dollop of whipped cream.
+Arrange plain shortbread on a dessert plate with a simple fruit compote (cranberry, rhubarb, or berries) and a dollop of whipped cream

-- Chocolate-Peppermint Shortbread.
-Slice dough into ¼-inch thick rectangles.
-Bake and cool completely.
-Working one cookie at a time, dip half into melted semisweet chocolate, then sprinkle with crushed peppermint candy.
-(Variations: sprinkle with chopped toasted nuts, minced candied orange peel, or freshly grated orange zest and a pinch of flaky salt).
+Bake plain shortbread in preheated 350-degree oven for 10 to 15 minutes or until golden brown.
+Cool completely.
+Working one cookie at a time, dip half into melted semisweet chocolate, then sprinkle with crushed peppermint candy, chopped toasted nuts, minced candied orange peel or ginger, or freshly grated orange zest and a pinch of flaky salt.

-- Lemon Curd Tarts with Buttery Shortbread Crusts.
 Let shortbread dough come to cool room temperature.
-Cut off pieces and pressing evenly into mini tart pans or muffin tins.
-Bake crusts at 350 for 10-12 minutes until golden.
+Cut off pieces and press evenly into mini tart pans or muffin tins.
+Bake at 350 for 10-12 minutes until golden.
 Let cool.
 Meanwhile, make lemon curd.
 Spoon evenly into cooled shells and spread with back of spoon.
 Top with lightly sweetened whipped cream.